 In Medieval and Early Modern times, roads and tracks around 'Calderdale' were rough, and travelling by way of them was difficult.
-By the late 18th Century, however, new turnpikes were coming into existence, and though not of the standard we expect today they were a huge improvement on the earlier tracks and made communication between towns much easier.
+By the late 18th Century, however, new turnpikes were coming into existence.
+Though not of the standard we expect today, they were a huge improvement on the earlier tracks.
+This made communication between towns much easier.

 Bridges across the local rivers were also critical to travellers, though the safety of bridges in earlier centuries could not always be guaranteed.
 The Sterne Bridge in Copley was just one example of a structure with a tragic tale attached.

-A key element in the mercantile development of the Calder valley was the distribution of home industry and the essential network of trackways that were built up to connect the various suppliers and traders both in and out of the valley.
+A key element in the mercantile development of the Calder valley was the distribution of home industry.
+Also, the essential network of trackways that were built up to connect the various suppliers and traders both in and out of the valley.

-Much of this network still remains in the dense concentration of public rights of way in the borough; at around 850 miles of pathway, Calderdale has a longer length of public rights of way (excluding access land) than any other borough in the UK.
-Some are no more than paths between farmhouses, while others are more substantial ‘causey tracks', so named because of the flat stone flags or causeys with which they were paved.
+Much of this network still remains in the dense concentration of public rights of way in the Borough.
+With around 850 miles of pathway, Calderdale has more (excluding access land) than any other borough in the UK.
+Some are no more than paths between farmhouses, while others are more substantial ‘causey tracks'.
+So named, because of the flat stone flags or causeys with which they were paved.
 Still others are even more substantial, making their way through the hills in ‘holloways’, or ‘dark lanes’, as they are frequently known locally.

-One of the most impressive of these early paths is a zigzag of wide cobbled tracks which climbs up Beacon Hill from below Halifax Minster (formerly known as Halifax Parish Church).
-See From From Weaver to Web: Halifax from the Beacon Hill
+One of the most impressive of these early paths is a zigzag of wide cobbled tracks.
+It climbs up Beacon Hill from below Halifax Minster (formerly known as Halifax Parish Church).
+See: From Weaver to Web: Halifax from the Beacon Hill .

 Beside it at one time, was a holy well, another factor indicating the age and importance of the route.
-On the other side of Beacon Hill, it descends the Southowram hillside as Dark Lane - the name derives from the shade provided by the high banks on either side, in some places 12ft high.
+On the other side of Beacon Hill, it descends the Southowram hillside as Dark Lane.
+This name derives from the shade provided by the high banks on either side, in some places 12ft high.

 There are also several instances of ‘London roads’ around the valley, indicating how Calderdale’s trackways linked into a known trade network that covered the country from capital to province.